SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 Once the permissions are assigned, the bulk import feature can be used.

 {{< c8y-admon-info>}}
-If the permissions are not assigned, then the CSV template will not be downloaded correctly.
+If the permissions are not assigned, the CSV template will not be downloaded correctly.
 {{< /c8y-admon-info>}}